jbx-protocol/juice-docs-v1/protocol/api/contracts/or-payment-terminals/jbethpaymentterminal/properties/token.md

 * The value cannot be changed.
 * The resulting view function can be accessed externally by anyone.
-* The resulting function overrides a function definition from the `IJBTerminal` interface.
+* The resulting function overrides a function definition from the `IJBPaymentTerminal` interface.